malan88/vimwiki/reviews/20181027_the_beauty_and_the_beast.md

 billowing white drapery.
 It is absolutely meant to convey the angelic nature of Belle.
 Indeed, moreso than the dialogue or story, the _imagery_ is what makes Belle angelic and endearing.
 I honestly found much of what she said to the Beast early on to be rather cruel.
-In 2018 most of us--if not our President--make a great deal of effort not to be needlessly cruel to those with personal deformities.
+In 2018 most of us—if not our President—make a great deal of effort not to be needlessly cruel to those with personal deformities.
 We try very hard to interact with that person as though they were utterly normal and we never even noticed that they have all this fur all over